corda/corda/docs/source/tutorial-contract.rst

 3. The commercial paper must *not* be propagated by this transaction: it must be deleted, by the group having no output state.
 This prevents the same CP being considered redeemable multiple times.

-To calculate how much cash is moving, we use the ``sumCashBy`` utility method.
-Again, this is an extension method, so in Kotlin code it appears as if it was a method on the ``List<Cash.State>`` type even though JDK provides no such method.
+To calculate how much cash is moving, we use the ``sumCashBy`` utility function.
+Again, this is an extension function, so in Kotlin code it appears as if it was a method on the ``List<Cash.State>`` type even though JDK provides no such method.
 In Java we see its true nature: it is actually a static method named ``CashKt.sumCashBy``.
 This method simply returns an ``Amount`` object containing the sum of all the cash states in the transaction outputs that are owned by